Skip to content

 }

 While this is a useful technique, it’s important to emphasize that, in general, you should otherwise await every Promise.
-If you don’t remember to use await with Promises - besides this narrow use-case, errors that occur in promises won’t be properly handled and functions may run out-of-order.
+If you don’t remember to use await with Promises, errors that occur in promises won’t be properly handled and functions may run out-of-order.

 For example, if you use fetch to request some resource, but forget to await it, then it won’t throw errors when it fails, and you won’t have the values you expect to have: